Jim Breukelman: Altered States

 Opening reception: Tuesday, March 19, 7–9 p.m.

-In 1966, Jim Breukelman photographed patrons at a diner in Pawtuket, Rhode Island, over a period of three months.
+In 1966, Jim Breukelman photographed patrons at a diner in Pawtuket, Rhode Island, for an extended period of time.
 The diner, located in an industrial area, was frequented by factory workers and truckers.
 At the time, Breukelman was completing his degree at the Rhode Island School of Design, noting that his generation leaned toward the counter-culture end of the spectrum, while the people who ate at the diner did not.
 Breukelman observed that different groups would gather throughout the day depending on their place in the hierarchy at the nearby plants—labourers in the morning, followed by managers and so on.
 In 1999, Breukelman revisited this series, transforming it into an artist book in which he printed images to pages using a T-shirt transfer technique.
 The pages in the book are contained in a case that resembles the Formica counter at the diner.

 In this exhibition, Breukelman revisits the diner series once again, where it will be installed with a second, more recent series of photographs of a taxidermy shop, a mesocosm and altered landscapes.
 Each of these images showcase spaces altered by humans.
 While to some, these works and those from the diner series may seem politically charged, Breukelman asserts instead that they are born out of curiosity and are apolitical: